bcms/cms/README.md

 ## Getting started

-Easiest way to get started is using the CLI since it will create a codebase and update it with custom components for specified instance.

 > Pre-requirements

-- Make sure that you have account on [BCMS Cloud](https://cloud.thebcms.com) and that you have Admin privileges on at least 1 instance.
 - Make sure that [Node 14+](https://nodejs.org/en/) is installed on your system.
 - Make sure that [Docker](https://www.docker.com/) is installed and running on your system.
 - If you do not have it, install [Docker Compose](https://docs.docker.com/compose/) tool.

 > Installation

-- Install CLI globally: `npm i -g @becomes/cms-cli`
+- Install BCMS CLI: `npm i -g @becomes/cms-cli`
-- Open a terminal and navigate to a place where you would like to create the repository.
+- Open a terminal and navigate to a place where you would like to create a project.
-- Create repository by running: `bcms --cms clone`
+- Create a project by running: `bcms --cms create`.
-- You will be asked to select which instance you would like to clone.
-This command will create directory with name `<organization_name>-<instance_name>` which you can open in your favorite code editor.
+- CD into the project and run `docker-compose up`.
-- To start a development server run: `docker-compose up` and the BCMS will be available on http://localhost:8080.
+- BCMS will be available on post 8080: http://localhost:8080
 - Done.

 ## Development and customization

-Custom features can be added to the BCMS in 2 ways: [by creating a plugin](#plugins), which is more advanced, and the other is by creating [functions](#functions), [events](#events) and/or [jobs](#jobs).
+Custom features can be added to the BCMS in 2 ways: [by creating a plugin](#plugins), which is more advanced, or by creating [functions](#functions), [events](#events) and/or [jobs](#jobs).
 Extending BCMS functionality is limited but powerful.
 For example, you are not able to modify core BCMS functionality but you can build on top of it.

 ### Functions

 BCMS Functions are JavaScript function which can be executed by sending an HTTP request to the BCMS backend API.
 Once function is created, it will be available at `POST: /api/function/{FUNCTION_NAME}`.
-One use-case for the functions might be to create a contact form on a website.
+One use-case for functions might be to create a contact form on a website.
 This function will send an email using a SMTP client (like [nodemailer](https://nodemailer.com/about/)) and can be called from the website using [BCMS Client](https://github.com/becomesco/cms-client).

 > **Example**

 Inside of the `src/functions` we will create a new file called `ping-pong.ts`.
-In of it, we will create a simple handler which will echo a request body and add `pong` property to it.
+Inside of it, we will create a simple handler which will echo a request body and add `pong` property to it.

 ```ts
 import { createBcmsFunction } from '@becomes/cms-backend/function';